 - 1. Feed your fire with starter wood: dry, quick-burning softwood around 50 100 mm in diameter.
 Add progressively larger pieces throughout this stage, without smothering your fire. - 2.
-About 15 minutes after ignition, your flue will have heated up enough to be generating its own draw.
+10 15 minutes after ignition, your flue will have heated up enough to be generating its own draw.
 Turn the bypass lever fully toward you, to the fully closed position.
 Heat now circulates, causing the oven temperatures to steadily rise. - 3.
 Over the second half of this stage, you can be progressively closing the top air control to the minimum required to maintain clean burning.
 Begin gradually winding in the bottom air control.

 If your fire is struggling - characterised by black-tipped flames, smouldering wood, dull embers and a lot of smoke coming from the flue - be more generous with your air and/or smaller wood, so that you reach the proper combustion temperatures needed to achieve the final stage.
-There is an enormous mass to heat in a Matriarch.